AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/configure-integrations/configure-sharepoint-integration.md

 Your SharePoint Client Secret expires once a year.
 To ensure continued access to the documents in your legacy SharePoint integration, you must keep its SharePoint Client Secret up to date.

+>[!IMPORTANT]
+>
+> Because SharePoint Client Secrets are handled by Microsoft, Client Secret features and procedures may change based on updates to SharePoint made by Microsoft.
+Always check the Microsoft documentation for the latest information about procedures and features in SharePoint.

 <!--1.
 Go to the site that your SharePoint integration uses.
 This may be a site that you created when setting up the integrations, or it may be your organization's root site.

 1. Add `/_layouts/15/appregnew.aspx` to the end of the URL in the search bar at the top of your browser window.-->

-1. Generate a new client secret as descriped in [Replace an expiring client secret in a SharePoint Add-in](https://docs.microsoft.com/en-us/sharepoint/dev/sp-add-ins/replace-an-expiring-client-secret-in-a-sharepoint-add-in#generate-a-new-secret)
+1. Generate a new client secret as described in [Replace an expiring client secret in a SharePoint Add-in](https://docs.microsoft.com/en-us/sharepoint/dev/sp-add-ins/replace-an-expiring-client-secret-in-a-sharepoint-add-in#generate-a-new-secret)
-2. Copy this Client Secret to a secure location.
+1. Copy this Client Secret to a secure location.
-3. Log into Workfront as an administrator.
+1. Log into Workfront as an administrator.
 1. In Workfront, click the **Main Menu** icon ![](assets/main-menu-icon.png) in the upper-right corner of Adobe Workfront, then click **Setup** ![](assets/gear-icon-settings.png).
 1. In the left panel, click **Documents** > **SharePoint Integration**.
 1. Click on the SharePoint integration you want to update, then click **Edit**.
 1. Enter the new Client Secret into the **Client Secret** field.